If you have a question for ISSS, try these resources!

 If you finish one degree program before the other, you will need to decide at the time of completing your first program if you want to apply for OPT based upon that degree or wait to apply for OPT upon completion of your second degree.
 You can only apply for OPT up to 60 days after your graduation date.

 Unemployment on OPT starts accruing after you are approved for OPT based upon the start date listed on your work authorization (EAD) card.
-If you application is still pending, unemployment is not being calculated, even if you have reached your requested start date.
+If your application is still pending, unemployment is not being calculated, even if you have reached your requested start date.
 The start date you request when applying for OPT is not guaranteed.
 If your application is still pending past your requested start date, USCIS will adjust the start date upon approval.

 After you graduate, you will receive an email from ISSS notifying you to setup your new "non-integrated" ISSS Portal account.
 This email will be sent to the personal (non-ilstu) email you provided on the OPT Request you submitted to ISSS.
 You will access the ISSS Portal by clicking on the Alumni Login.
 Your personal email address will become your username and you will create your own password.